malcolmPark/cse15l-lab-reports/Week1LabReport.md

 2. Once you have the terminal open, type in ssh and then put your uscd CSE lab username.ucsd.edu and that will show a message of "The authenticity of host...".
 <img width="625" alt="Screen Shot 2023-01-16 at 9 38 47 PM" src="https://user-images.githubusercontent.com/122580137/212818561-1353d3ec-38f6-4cd4-ab4d-54cbc0bd6f2a.png">
 3. Once you get this notification from VSC, type in yes and it will give you need to set a password.
 Then, it will show you that you are now on the remote server, which means that you are not connected to one of the computers in the CSE basement.

+### Running a few commands
+Now, we will run some commands such as cd, ls, pwd, mkdir, and cp with different ways.
-4. Afterwards type in a few commands for the terminal line that you have learned during class for both your own computer's VSC and for your remote lab VSC to see how they differ.
+Type in a few commands for the terminal line that you have learned during class for both your own computer's VSC and for your remote lab VSC to see how they differ.
+In the image, you can see on the left the commands run on the linux remote labs.
+On the right, you can see the same commands run on my macbook computer.
 <img width="617" alt="Screen Shot 2023-01-16 at 9 40 22 PM" src="https://user-images.githubusercontent.com/122580137/212818765-926fb9d3-ffca-4f7f-b653-a29991382eb0.png">

 ## Setting up your own Github page